GENI-NSF/geni-tools/README.txt

 0. Edit gcf_config (typically in the current directory; find a template in gcf_config.sample) to configure your clearinghouse and aggregate manager.
-The default values should be fine for most settings, but you should change the base_name (URN) to be specific to you.
-The keys and certificates will be generated in src/gen-certs.py in Step 1 to the destinations you enter in gcf_config.
+The default values should be fine for most settings, but you may change the base_name (URN) to be specific to you.
+The keys and certificates will be generated in src/gen-certs.py in Step 1 to the paths you enter in gcf_config.

 1. Generate keys and certificates for your users, clearinghouse, and